-How Is Christmas Celebrated in China?: History and Traditions
+How Christmas Is Celebrated in China: History and Traditions

-Last updated on December 22nd, 2023 at 01:06 am
+Last updated on October 23rd, 2024 at 10:57 am

 China has a unique way of celebrating the holiday season and diverse traditions that vary from region to region.
 And although only 5% of Chinese people identify as Christians, that doesn’t mean there isn’t Christmas in China.